EmanEltonouby/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #this is the project on shell permission
-it  is the shell permission
+it  is the shell permission task we will know all